Your Enhanced Inbox Awaits

-If you’re beginning to think about taking your organization’s marketing plan to the next level with an advertising campaign, then it might be time to think about the message you want to send.
+If you’re beginning to think about taking your practices’s marketing plan to the next level with an advertising campaign, then it might be time to think about the message you want to send.
 In advertising, there are six messaging strategies that are most commonly used: emotional, unique selling proposition, generic, positioning, brand image or preemptive.
 Knowing which messaging strategy you want your organization to use is a big first step towards creating a successful ad campaign.
 A good messaging strategy can also help position your brand for scalability and big wins.
 According to Spellbrand, “One of the fundamental differences between Fortune 500 companies and Small & Medium Enterprises (SMEs) is the clarity of marketing messages and the importance placed on strategic marketing using brand storytelling.”

 An emotional message strategy uses feelings to sell.
-An ad using this tactic should make their target audience feel an emotional connection to the product or brand.
+An ad using this tactic should make its target audience feel an emotional connection to the product or brand.
 For a powerful example of emotional advertising, watch this ad about the importance of first aid.
 Emotion is more than just a handy tool to sprinkle throughout marketing tactics, it has a very real, scientifically-proven impact on consumer decision-making.

 Antonio Damasio is a professor of neuropsychology at the University of Southern California.
 He conducted extensive studies wherein he examined the decision-making capabilities of individuals whose brains had been damaged or affected in such a way as to hinder their ability to feel emotion.
 Ostensibly, one might think these individuals would have an easier time making decisions than those bogged down with emotions; after all, they could look at situations logically with an almost pure sense of objectivity.
 However, what Damasio discovered was that they had significantly more difficulty with decision-making than their emotionally charged counterparts.
 He suspected that this was because they could not decide how they felt about each option despite having all the information they might need to decide.

 How does this apply to marketing?
 It means that marketers can throw all the facts, logic and features they want at consumers, but it will ultimately be an emotion that drives their decisions.

 2. Unique Selling Proposition